zethon/zethon.github.io/_posts/2019-11-06-conan-conanfile-py-for-consumers.md

 So how could I resolve this in my `conanfile.txt` file?
 From what I could tell there was no way to tell the configuration "if we're on Windows then include *this*, but if we're on macOS then include *that*.
 I was right!
 There is no way to do it in `conanfile.txt` **but** `conanfile.txt` is not my only option!

 When doing `conan install`, Conan will look for either `conanfile.txt` or `conanfile.py` (note: I have not experimented to see which one takes priority if they're both present).
-This might have been obvious to many but not to me!

-Hence I was able to define my `conanfile.py` like so:
+I created a `conanfile.py` like so:

 ```
 class MyConanFile(ConanFile):